godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 Next steps
 ----------

-The above is only a simple example, but we hope it shows you the basics.
+We hope the above example showed you the basics.
 You can build upon this example to create full-fledged scripts to control nodes in Godot using C++.

-You should be able to edit and recompile the plugin while the Godot editor remains open; just rerun the project after the library has finished building.
+To edit and recompile the plugin while the Godot editor remains open, rerun the project after the library has finished building.